MusicDataset/md_homepage/content/musics/e/EtudeOp.10No.4inC-SharpMinor(4)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Etude Op.
+title: Etude Op.
 10 No. 4 in C-Sharp Minor (4)
 description: This is the description for Etude Op.
 10 No. 4 in C-Sharp Minor by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]